Interesting Facts about Redheads You Might Not Know

 We don’t go grey (Yay!)

 So there you have it… Proof that redheads are pretty special.
-Yes, there are some negatives about that mutated gene and we might moan about our fair skin and freckles but there’s also some pretty good stuff too.
+Yes, there are some negatives about that mutated gene and problems redheads have to deal with that others don’t, you can check out my post 9 Problems All Redheads Will Understand for more on that.
+But although we might moan about our fair skin and freckles, there’s also some pretty good stuff too.
 I don’t know any other hair colour that has its own day dedicated to it – Kiss a Ginger Day is on 12th January.
 Yep, that’s actually a thing and celebrated all over the world.
 Although, please don’t try to randomly kiss me as I’m likely to punch you in the face.

 But we haven’t finished there.
 This post wouldn’t be the same without clearing up some of those myths we redheads seem to have gained over the years.